by Catherine D’Arcy.

 Here’s how it all happened.

-I got divorced in 2003, and rather than sitting around feeling sorry for myself, I decided to completely change my life.
+I got divorced, and rather than sitting around feeling sorry for myself, I decided to completely change my life.
 So I took an International Sales and Marketing job and started using my holidays to study at immersion language schools in various countries around the world.

 After a few months in Madrid, I ended up in Mexico finishing off my Spanish.
 While I was there I met a young jewellery designer.
 I was incredibly impressed by the quality of his work and the originality of his pieces.